ngjsjordan/tp/docs/UserGuide.md

 ### Listing all appointments : `lap`

-Shows a list of all appointments in the client square app, sorted by date and time (present to future).
+Shows a list of all appointments in the client square app, sorted by date and time (earliest at the top to latest at the bottom).

 Format: `lap`